How to travel responsibly

 Use public transport

 One of the easiest ways to reduce your impact on any trip abroad is to get around like a local.
 A great way to get around is to take the City Sightseeing tour.
-You’ll get to see the whole city without unnecessary driving.
+You’ll get to see the whole city without unnecessary driving, and the busese are carbon neutral!
 The MyCiTi Bus is also efficient and affordable, and although the trains don’t always run on time they’re a fantastic way to see the False Bay area.

 Think before you shop